topherCantrell/class-IntroPython/Topics/04_Lists_Tuples/README.md

     - Chapter 10: All Sections
     - Chapter 12: All sections

+## Meet the dot "." operator

+This is how we access parts of an object or module.

+Python is extremely object-oriented.
+Nearly everything you deal with is an object.
+Number are objects ... functions are arguments.

 ## Lists

 Lists are objects.
 We create an empty list object like this: